 (3) An order made by the State Administrative Tribunal that requires the payment of money may be made to take effect immediately or so as to take effect upon default being made in complying with some other order made by it.

-[Section 84 amended by No. 55 of 2004 s.
+[Section 84 amended: No. 55 of 2004 s.
 1134 and 1156(1) and (2).]

 85. Order with respect to certain consents affecting common property